omniskop/lecture-devops-app/app/README.md

 * backend (`./server`)

 During the build process, the client code is moved into the `./public` directory within the server source code.
 Aside from providing an HTTP API, the backend also functions as a static file server for the client.
+As a result, backend and frontend are both bundled into a single artifact (see `make build` as an example).

 The following technologies have been utilized (aka.
 MERN-stack):